 In 2014 the school had 387 course enrollments from 35 states and six foreign countries.
 Participants are amateur and professional woodworkers who seek to combine the rich woodworking traditions of the past with modern technologies and aesthetic concerns to create work with contemporary resonance.
 Almost every course encourages students to design individualized projects.
 The Center is widely recognized as one of the top furniture making schools for those who want to achieve uncompromising standards of excellence in craftsmanship and design.

 Our instructors are professional woodworkers with exceptional technical expertise and generous teaching skills, who have demonstrated significant engagement with design.
 Faculty come from across the United States, the U.K., Canada, New Zealand, and Australia.

-In order to provide every student with ample individual attention, enrollments are generally limited to 12 students per course, served by two or more full-time instructors and support staff.
+In order to provide every student with ample individual attention, enrollment is generally limited to 12 students per course, served by two or more full-time instructors and support staff.
 In addition, students enjoy round-the-clock access to the workshops and library, with certain limits on nighttime machine use.